yilinng/yilinng/README.md

   ---
   <h1 align="center">About me</h1>

-  🌱 I’m currently learning learn ruby and typescript.
+  🌱 I’m currently learning learn ruby and typescript and svg animation.

   🤔 I’m looking for help with ruby and typescript.